-Each core subject competency of the test is under time pressure.
-The test was divided into set A and set B. So, you know that you are totally on your own.
+Each core subject competency of the tests is under time pressure.
+The tests were divided into set A and set B. So, you know that you are totally on your own.

-To the best of my recollection, I scored higher in mathematics and quantitative reasoning than in English vocabulary or verbal and general information or current events.
-My results in the Civil Service Professional exams in 2009 did also show that my numerical IQ is higher than my verbal’s—which I have normally doubts about it.
+To the best of my recollection, I scored higher in numerical and quantitative reasoning than in verbal and general information or current events.
+However, results in my Civil Service Eligibility Examinations-Professional in 2009 did show my analytical IQ as higher than the rest followed by verbal, then my numerical—which, normally, I have doubts about it.

 I fairly scored in Science.
 Perhaps, because I never did a great guessing job instead of solving painstakingly for the number of the atomic coefficient in a series of chemical reactions, or calculating religiously the resultant force of the two vectors in a projectile motion while maintaining in mind the acceleration due to gravity constant 9.8 meters per second squared…until my time ran out.

-PUPCET is somehow challenging, and thousands of thousands of applicants all over the country are competing against each other for a spot—for the limited number of spots to be admitted in the University we, PUPians, called “Sintang Paaralan” and be officially called ourselves as “iskolar ng bayan” you like it or not.
+PUPCET is somehow challenging, and thousands of thousands of applicants all over the country are competing against each other for a spot—for the limited number of spots to be admitted in the University we, iskolar ng bayan in PUP, called it “Sintang Paaralan” and be officially called ourselves as iskolar ng bayan you like it or not.

 “I passed the PUPCET”

 I wasn’t even so sure or at least get persuaded why I need to go to college.
-Why I have to achieve something that I, perhaps, don’t need.
-Why I have to get the same path others are taking.
+Why do I have to achieve something that I, perhaps, don’t need?
+Why do I have to get the same path others are taking.
 What is education when it doesn’t serve the meaning of education itself?
-Why I have to follow the norms of society when the same norms are creating divisions instead.
+Why do I have to follow the norms of society when the same norms are creating divisions instead.
 All these questions were already inside my head.